-- Worth 0% of the overall grade as it is NOT SUBMITTED (or 60%, depending on how you look at it as described below). - Meant to prepare you for the exam. - Listed in each module along with the key. - o Try this: - Try problems, writing out solution. - Compare your WRITTEN solution to answer key. - Improve by repeating these and trying other problems in the book. - You are ready for the exam when you can do problems like those in the homework with your index card and calculator.
+- Worth 0% of the overall grade as it is NOT SUBMITTED (or 50%, depending on how you look at it as described below). - Meant to prepare you for the exam. - Listed in each module along with the key. - o Try this: - Try problems, writing out solution. - Compare your WRITTEN solution to answer key. - Improve by repeating these and trying other problems in the book. - You are ready for the exam when you can do problems like those in the homework with your index card and calculator.

-• Exams:
+Exams:

-- Regular exams: - There will be six regular exams, two modules per exam (schedule below). - Each exam is worth 10% of the overall grade. - No exams are dropped, so a student may miss up to three exams and still pass the class. - Make-up exams can be taken for a limited time with an acceptable reason (e.g. death in family, injury, possibly contagious with a virus, etc.).
-Contact the instructor as soon as you can, given the emergency. - Regular exams are short answer questions that may require definitions, descriptions, lists, and/or calculations. - Students are allowed one side of a 3"x 5" card of hand-written notes for each exam, which is submitted with the exam. - Show your work (see above).
+- Regular exams: - There will be four regular exams, two modules per exam. - Each exam is worth 12.5% of the overall grade. - No exams are dropped, so a student may miss up to three exams and still pass the class - Make-up exams can be taken for a limited time with an acceptable reason (e.g. death in family, injury, possibly contagious with a virus, etc.).
+Contact the instructor as soon as you can, given the emergency. - Regular exams are short answer questions that may require definitions, descriptions, lists, and/or calculations. - Students are allowed one side of a 3"x 5" card of hand-written notes for each exam, which is submitted with the exam. - Lecture problems and the homework keys demonstrate the type of work that is to be submitted on exams.

-- o Final Exam - Cumulative, worth 10% of the overall grade (schedule below) - Multiple-choice, 55 guestions, modeled after the module guizzes. - One 3"x5" card, both sides allowed, and turned in with the exam. - No make-up. - Grading: Feedback on assignments submitted on time will normally be within two weeks of submission.
-Exams are returned for students to examine but are not kept by the student. - Grades: Grades will be earned based on the following total percentages, using rules of rounding to round to the one's place:
+Final Exam

-Α 93-100% B+ 87-89% C+ 77-79% D 60-69%
+- Cumulative, worth 20% of the overall grade (schedule below) - Multiple-choice, 55 questions, modeled after the module quizzes. - Allowed the periodic table with notes on the back. - No make-up. - The quizzes will made available for practice. - Grading: Feedback on assignments submitted on time will normally be within two weeks of submission.
+Exams are returned for students to examine but are not kept by the student.

-A- 90-92% В 83-86% С 70-76% F 0-59%
+• Grades: Grades will be earned based on the following total percentages, using rules of rounding to round to the one's place:

-R- 80-82%
+A 93-100% B+ 87-89% C+ 77-79% D 60-69% A- 90-92% B 83-86% C 70-76% F 0-59% B- 80-82%